 A 36-year-old woman has had episodes of lower abdominal and pelvic pain for the past 10 years.
 A bimanual pelvic examination reveals no abnormalities.
 A Pap smear is negative.
 She has an abdominal ultrasound scan that reveals no abnormalities.
-Finally, she undergoes laparoscopy, and her physician notes the presence of several 0.2 to 0.5 cm brown nodular lesions located on serosal surfaces of the uterus, fallopian tubes, and appendix.
+She undergoes laparoscopy, and several 0.2 to 0.5 cm brown nodular lesions are seen on serosal surfaces of the uterus, fallopian tubes, and appendix.
 These lesions are excised.
 Which of the following microscopic findings is most likely to be present in these lesions?

 C Metastatic adenocarcinoma

 A 47-year-old woman has noted a pressure sensation, but no pain, in her pelvic region for the past 5 months.
 On physical examination there is a right adnexal mass.
-An ultrasound scan shows a 10 cm fluid-filled cystic mass in the right ovary.
+An ultrasound scan shows a 10 cm fluid-filled cystic mass in the right ovary, along with ascitic fluid.
 A fine needle aspirate of the mass is performed and cytologic examination of clear fluid aspirated from the mass reveals clusters of malignant epithelial cells surrounding psammoma bodies.
 Which of the following neoplasms is she most likely to have?